jorop/wordpress-database-migrations/README.md

 It needs to be running PHP 5.4 or higher.

 You need to have access to run WP CLI on the server.
-Typically `wp dbi migrate` will be run as a last stage build step in your deployment process.
+Typically `wp wdm migrate` will be run as a last stage build step in your deployment process.

 ### Key Differences from wp-migrations introduced by enhanced-wp-migrations